kkerns20/rb_109/README.md

   - [x] Transformation and Selection
   - [x] Sorting
   - [x] Nested Data Structures
-- [x] Create document for popular collection methods
+- [x] Update document for popular collection methods
-- [x] Create document for variables as pointers
+- [x] Update document for variables as pointers
-- [x] Create document for puts vs return
+- [x] Update document for puts vs return
-- [x] Create document for false vs nil and "truthiness"
+- [x] Update document for false vs nil and "truthiness"
-- [x] Create document for method definition and method invocation
+- [x] Update document for method definition and method invocation
-- [x] Create document for implicit return value of method invocation and blocks
+- [x] Update document for implicit return value of method invocation and blocks
 - [x] Link documents together by creating links in interrelated sections
-- [x] Create a Table of Contents, here, so all aspects of the study guide can be easily accessed.
+- [x] Update a Table of Contents, here, so all aspects of the study guide can be easily accessed.
 - [x] Collect number of code snippets and write out my own explanation of what is happening within each (single document)
 - [] Create some "practice tests" that I can use for timed practice
 - [] Take timed practice test